SRSG-Workshops/spreadsheets/_episodes/04-quality-control.md

 It contains tables from the messy data tabs '2013' and '2014' combined into a single table (you may note that data is not fully yet cleaned, although it is in a much better shape than it was in the tabs '2013' and '2014').

-2. Select the the column 'plot_id'.
+2. Select the column 'plot_id'.

 3. On the `Data` tab from the top level menu select `Data Validation`, or `Data Tools` and then `Data Validation` or `Validation Tools` (depending on your version of Excel) or `Validity` in LibreOffice.